Lumber Weight Calculator

 A lumber calculator estimates the weight of a piece of lumber as a function of dimension, type of wood, and moisture content.
 Its application is very helpful in construction, transportation planning, or checking if structures would be manageable.
 Knowing the weight of lumber is essential in handling, transporting, and ensuring that the project under construction has proper structural strength.
 Several factors will determine the weight of lumber.

-- Wood species: wood species have different densities; for instance, oak has a higher density and, therefore, is heavier than pine.
+- Wood species: different wood species have different densities; oak is denser and heavier than pine.

-- Moisture content: green wood contains more water and is heavier than seasoned or kiln-dried wood.
+- Moisture content: green timber contains more water and will weigh more than seasoned or kiln-dried timber

 Online Lumber Weight Calculator